Lili Garel: Biography

 Élise Tager was born in 1921 in Paris.
 Her parents were Russian Jews who emigrated to France in 1919.
 She participated in the Demonstration of 11 November 1940 of high school and college students at Place de l'Étoile and was imprisoned as a Jew for three months in Fresnes Prison.
 She took refuge in Lyon at the end of 1941.

 Resistant

-Lili Garel, as a courier between Nice and Lyon, participated in the rescue of Jewish children, with her husband, Georges Garel.
+Lili Garel, as a courier between Nice and Lyon, participated in the rescue of Jewish children, with her husband, Georges.
 After the war, Georges Garel became firstly director general, then president of l'Œuvre de secours aux enfants (OSE).

 Her resistance name was Elisabeth-Jeanne Tissier.
 She was imprisoned at Fort Montluc in Lyon.

-During the 'night of Vénissieux' (August 28–29, 1943), 108 Jewish children and 80 adults were taken out of the internment camp in Vénissieux (Lyon metropolitan area) and saved from deportation.
+During the "night of Vénissieux" (28–29 August 1943), 108 Jewish children and 80 adults were taken out of the internment camp in Vénissieux (Lyon metropolitan area) and saved from deportation.
 Shortly after this event, in 1943, Lili Tager and Georges Garel married.

 Vénissieux marked the beginning of Georges Garel's action in the field with the OSE, until then he had been an engineer in Lyon, and it was also Lili Tager's first involvement in the field.
 At 20 years of age, she had just been hired in the OSE office in Lyon, as a part-time secretary and as a social worker.
 Years later, she had not forgotten the "nightmare" of Vénissieux.

-Memoirs of Georges Garel

-As Katy Hazan notes in the preface to Georges Garel's book, this work was published with the "tenacious will" of Lili Garel.
+Georges Garel's memoir was published thanks to the "tenacious will" of his wife.
+Historian Valérie Perthuis-Portheret made a film which chronicles the life of Lili Garel, and in particular her role in the "night of Vénissieux".